July Fourth is a time for picnics, fireworks, and celebrating our liberties as Americans.

 These courageous men and women remain proud of their service to our country, with many saying they would do it again.
 Their dedication to the freedoms and rights of the United States of America is to be revered.

-But as we celebrate our veterans this Independence Day, we must remember the battles they continue to fight.
+But as we honor our veterans this Independence Day, we must remember the battles they continue to fight.

 Continuing Battles on the Home Front